RawZ06/PlandoMaker/README.md

 You can access it with [this link](https://ootplandomizer.com)

-This branch is a BETA version for setting random maker, you can access it with [this link](https://dev.ootplandomizer.com)
+This branch is a BETA version for Random Settings maker, you can access it with [this link](https://dev.ootplandomizer.com)

 # Wait, what?